What Do I Do About Problems with a Neighbour Tree?

 They may be open to trimming their trees or even sharing the cost, particularly if the tree needs other pruning.
 If they aren’t interested in having their tree pruned, however, you’ll have to respect their wishes and the property line.

-What should I do if my Neighbours’ Tree is Damaging my Property?
+What Should I Do if my Neighbours’ Tree Is Damaging my Property?

 If your neighbour’s tree is causing damage or is a hazard, your neighbour has an obligation to deal with the problem.
 This includes broken branches, dying branches, and dying or dead trees.
 Home and property owners are responsible for maintaining their properties to a reasonable degree of safety, and when they fail to do so, they can face fines under municipal by-laws and be compelled to remedy the issue.